wragge/trove-texts/README.md

 ## The Bulletin

-Report on harvest completed on 03 Aug 2018:
+Report on harvest completed on 21 Jan 2019:

-* metadata harvested for 4635 issues
+* metadata harvested for 4645 issues
-* ocr text harvested for 4465 issues
+* ocr text harvested for 4534 issues
-* 171 issues contained no text
+* 111 issues contained no text

 ### Data and code